 That was quick!

-In what seems like the blink of an eye, 25 years has passed since I started Kathy Freeman Company.
+In what seems like the blink of an eye, 25 years have passed since I started Kathy Freeman Company.
 It’s been a wonderful ride – we’ve worked with so many amazing people over the years.
 At the same time, the sheer magnitude of change in the investment industry has made our work incredibly exciting each day.

 In celebration of this milestone, we reflected on the macro and talent trends that we’ve seen over the years and conclude with a look ahead.